Cookie Consent by FreePrivacyPolicy.com -->

 1. Fertilizer replenishes vital nutrients in soils and plants.

-Fertilizer is any material that provides nutrients, such as nitrogen, potassium, and phosphorus, to the plant.
+Fertilizer is any material either of organic or synthetic origin that provides nutrients, such as nitrogen, potassium, and phosphorus, to the plant.

-Plants extract minerals from the soil.
-Conventional cropping systems promote high productivity, but do not always replenish nutrients in appropriate amounts.
+Plants uptake mineral nutrients from the soil.
+Conventional cropping systems promote high productivity but do not always replenish nutrients in appropriate amounts that are removed at crop harvest.
+Continuous crop cultivation of the crop without proper use of fertilizer could cause nutrient depletion from the soils, commonly called nutrient mining.
 As a result, soils can become low in nutrients that plants need to grow and be more nutritious.
-Precise application of crop- and location-adapted fertilizer blends and products can revitalize soils and improve plant nutrition, benefiting people and planet.
+Precise application of fertilizers, specifically crop- and location-adapted blends can revitalize soils and improve plant nutrition, benefiting people and planet.

 2. Fertilizers come in different forms.